-It may depend on the sensitivities of the individual migraineur to determine if this is indeed a migraine trigger.
-And you may risk recreating an attack.
-But if you can find the balance to release the knots causing pain and move towards a pain free life, well it sounds like it's worth a try as far as I am concerned.
+It may depend on your sensitivities as a migraine sufferer to determine if this is indeed a trigger for you.
+And you may risk causing an attack whilst experimenting.
+But if you can find the balance to release the knots causing pain and move towards a pain free life, well... it sounds like it's worth a try as far as I am concerned.

 A few years ago (2012) I had several myofascial release treatments from a musculoskeletal specialist and then 4 treatments of red plasma injections (into trigger points), 6 weeks apart.
 This was a completely different experience.

 The release treatments helped immensely with the body pain, but I am sad to say they had no effect on my migraines.

 I still think trigger point therapy is worth trying just in case you fall into the percentage it works for.
 Do not let my results sabotage your own chance at having a pain free life!
 Every body is different.